posit-dev/shiny-vscode/README.md

 ## Features

-The main feature of this extension is the addition of a "Run Shiny App" option to the Run button when an app.py is being edited.
+The main features of this extension are the addition of "Run Shiny App" and "Debug Shiny App" options to the Run button when an app.py is being edited.

 ![Run app](https://shiny.rstudio.com/py/docs/assets/vscode.png)